-The Graduate Management Admission Council recently notified the general public of 4 enhancements in the GMAT Online examinations.
+The Graduate Management Admission Council recently notified the general public of 4 enhancements in the GMAT/MBA Online exam.
 These enhancements will be effective for appointment dates beginning the 8th of April 2021, and if you’re planning to take the exam this date, then you’ll have to take cognizance of these enhancements for effective GMAT prep.

 1. Additional Breaks: The GMAT Online exam has followed a one plus one optional 5-minute break pattern, with the total duration of the exam being 2 hours 40 minutes.
 The optional break could be taken before diving into the Integrated Reasoning section.
 However, in the new format, the candidate will be allowed two optional 8 minutes breaks, and the total will be bumped up to approximate 3 hours and 7 minutes.